-SRMA at UCF is proud to host the Secular Student Volunteerism Scholarship!
+Humanist and Secular Services is proud to host the Secular Student Volunteerism Scholarship for students at UCF!

-Members of the Secular Student Alliance at UCF who volunteer in our community, and whose philosophy of secular community engagement sets an example of excellence in service, are eligible for an award and book scholarship.
+Members of the Secular Student Alliance at UCF who volunteer in our community, and whose philosophy of secular community engagement sets an example of excellence in service, are eligible.

 - A Certificate of Community Impact will be awarded to each member who meets the eligibility requirements.

 - There will be both a first and second place monetary book scholarship award based on hours of volunteer service and the applicant’s statement on secular service.